 The menu at Gus's World Famous Fried Chicken offers tasty sides, such as fried green tomatoes and fried dill pickle spears along with crispy, juicy fried chicken.
 Travelers who desire a hearty, home-cooked type meal can grab a snack pack or family meal to go.
 The snack packs include eight to 20 pieces of the fried chicken and white bread.
 The meals include baked beans, slaw and bread.
 You can choose spicy or mild fried chicken or even fried catfish.
 Homemade biscuits, country-style sides, such as onion rings and fried okra, and a variety of desserts ensure that you won't leave hungry from this family-friendly restaurant.

-This hot spot used to be a dry goods store, with a brothel upstairs.
-Now Earnestine and Hazel's is on the leading edge of the revival of the South Main area.
-The old train station has been renovated, and this club brings in the late-night crowds.
-Weekend nights feature a piano bar early in the evening, R&B or jazz later and, often, late night jam sessions with local musicians.
+This hot spot used to be a pharmacy, was also rumored to be a brothel upstairs.
+Now Earnestine and Hazel's is leading the revival of the South Main area.
+Music and the jukebox (rumored to be driven by ghosts) at the bar bring in the late-night crowds and the famous soul burgers keep them satiated as they listen.
+Weekend nights feature a piano bar upstairs early in the evening, R&B or jazz later and, often, late night jam sessions with local musicians.
 The clientèle changes as the evening goes on, with the action really starting around midnight.
 On Sunday afternoons, there is live music from a variety of local groups.
+Ghost tours of the haunted rooms upstairs draw curious thrill seekers.

 The decor and the menu at The Four Way are simple in the best way.
 The no-frills interior features green tablecloths and plain chairs.
 What keeps people coming back to this local favorite is the food.
 Southern classics make up the menu: baked fish, turkey and dressing, and neck bones are popular.
 The sides would be a reason to visit in and of themselves, from the decadent mac and cheese to the pickled beets.
 The peach cobbler for dessert will make your day!